Criminal Justice Reform

 As a new father, I believe that our children are one of our most important assets in the District.
 They are the future leaders and it is up to us to prepare them to take over the reigns of leadership after our time is over.
 It is therefore very important to engage our children in positive and progressive encounters at a very early age.
 We must put in place the resources that they need to grow into productive citizens.
 These resources include computers in schools and at home; safety in schools, protection from child abuse, and positive mentoring and role model programs that speak to their all-round development.
 We must also find alternative recreation activities that positively involve our youth in relationship building, peer respect, and other pastimes that foster a foundation for building productive citizens.

 A failing school is a choice.
 We must have a school system that gives every student the tools to succeed.
 From Pre-K through high school, every child should have a clear path to success.

 Furthermore, our higher education system must no longer be seen as a burden of debt for our children.
 We can, and must, eliminate the barriers that prevent New Yorkers from reaching their dreams while helping our City thrive.

 In this regard, I fully support Governor Andrew Cuomo’s ‘EXCELSIOR PROGRAM’ that offers free tuition to qualified working families earning under $250,000 a year.
 This is the kind of thoughtful investment in our future I can support.
 Thousands of students in the district will now have the opportunity to go to college.
 Some will be the first in their family to do so.
 We must also continue to strengthen our Public Schools system, increase funding to hire more qualified teachers and institute more teacher training programs.
-The single most important factor to improving the quality of education in my district is to reduce class size and to reward teachers with better salaries and benefits for work done that is linked to productivity and quality.
+The most important factors to improving education in my district are reducing class size and rewarding teachers with better salaries and benefits for work done that is linked to productivity and quality.